erwinmareto/music-lesson/README.md

   29 | interface CaptionLabelProps {
 ```

+**Solution**: Change `JSX` to `react.JSX`.

+Note
-You will have to manually fix them yourself because they are located in the `node_modules`.
-This is happening because of React 19 and the types in some libraries have not been updated.
+You will need to manually fix these issues in the `node_modules` directory.
+This is necessary because the types in some libraries have not been updated to be compatible with **React 19**.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## License